percona/postgres/contrib/pg_tde/documentation/docs/architecture/index.md

 It is possible to use `pg_tde` with `inherit_global_keys = on`, refer to the global keys or keyrings in databases, and then change this setting to `off`.

 In this case, existing references to global providers or the global default principal key keep working as before, but new references to the global scope cannot be made.

-## Typical setup scenarios

-### Simple "one principal key" encryption

-1. Install the extensions: `shared_preload_libraries`
-2. Run: `CREATE EXTENSION pg_tde;` in `template1`
-3. Add a global key provider
-4. Add a default principal key using the same global provider
-5. Enable WAL encryption to use the default principal key: `ALTER SYSTEM SET pg_tde.wal_encrypt=‘ON’`
-6. Restart the server
-7. Optional: set the `default_table_access_method` to `tde_heap` so that tables are encrypted by default

-!!! note
-    Encryption is handled by database administrators.
-Regular users do not need access to encryption functions, they can create encrypted tables without any special permissions.

-### One key storage, but different keys per database

-1. Install the extensions: `shared_preload_libraries` and `pg_tde.wal_encrypt`
-2. Run: `CREATE EXTENSION pg_tde;` in `template1`
-3. Add a global key provider
-4. Change the WAL encryption to use the proper global key provider
-5. Assign permissions to designated users for managing database-level principal keys, while restricting access to key provider configurations.
-Each database is required to use the **same** global key provider defined by the administrator.

-!!! note
-    You can set `default_table_access_method` to `tde_heap`, but we recommend doing it per database using `ALTER DATABASE` and only after a principal key has been configured for that database.
-    Alternatively, you can use `ALTER SYSTEM` to apply it globally, but be aware: table creation will fail in any database that does not already have a principal key defined.

-### Complete multi-tenancy

-1. Install the extensions: `shared_preload_libraries` and `pg_tde.wal_encrypt` (that's not multi-tenant currently)
-2. Run: `CREATE EXTENSION pg_tde;` in any database
-3. Add a global key provider for WAL
-4. Change the WAL encryption to use the proper global key provider

-There is no default configuration for multi-tenancy.
-Key providers and principal keys must be configured individually for each database, with permissions also managed on a per-database basis.

-!!! note
-    We recommend setting `default_table_access_method = 'tde_heap'` at the database level (not system-wide), but only after a principal key has been configured for that database.
-Using `ALTER SYSTEM` is **not recommended** in multi-tenant environments.